kognetiks/kognetiks-chatbot/readme.txt

 * Initial greeting message for first-time users
 * Shortcode to embed the chatbot on any page or post

-= Getting Started =
+== Getting Started ==

+1. Obtain your API key by signign up at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).
-1. Install and activate the Chatbot ChatGPT plugin.
+2. Install and activate the Chatbot ChatGPT plugin.
-2. Navigate to the settings page (Settings > Chatbot ChatGPT) and enter your API key.
+3. Navigate to the settings page (Settings > Chatbot ChatGPT) and enter your API key.
-3. Customize the chatbot appearance and other parameters as needed.
+4. Customize the chatbot appearance and other parameters as needed.
-4. Add the chatbot to any page or post using the provided shortcode: [chatbot_chatgpt]
+5. Add the chatbot to any page or post using the provided shortcode: [chatbot_chatgpt]

 Now your website visitors can enjoy a seamless and personalized chat experience powered by OpenAI's ChatGPT API.